-In order to make a power of attorney, you must be capable of making decisions for yourself.
+In order to make a power of attorney, the person must be capable of understanding and making that specific decision.
 This is called having mental capacity.

 There are 2 different types of power of attorney: ordinary power of attorney and lasting power of attorney.